 DO YOU ACCEPT INSURANCE?

-Select providers at Maple Valley Acupuncture are in-network with insurance:
+All providers at Maple Valley Acupuncture are in-network with these insurance carriers:

 Please call your insurance company before scheduling an appointment to confirm acupuncture benefits and to find out about any restrictions.
 Your provider being in-network is not a guarantee of benefits.